France 3: 1992–2002

-2002-2018
+2002–2018

 On 7 January 2002, the France Télévisions group adopted a new visual identity designated by the Gédéon agency.
 France 3 has a new logo similar to the other channels: a blue trapezium with the number "3" written in white inside along the right side.
 However, the logo has a particularity: the number "3" is not written with the new font of the group but keeps that of the old logo.
-In the early of September 2003, the channel changed its look.
-Jingle pubs feature animals drawn in white pencil coming to life in natural landscapes.
-These evolve with the seasons and in the spring of 2006, the animals are replaced by plants.
+On 8 September 2003, the channel changed its look.
+The commercial jingles feature animals drawn in white pencil coming to life in natural landscapes with ambient music.
+These evolve with the seasons and on 20 March 2006, the animals were replaced by plants.

 On 7 April 2008, the logo of France 3 changed with the addition of a 3D effect.
 While the 3D logo appears on air, the old 2D formula is still used for the channel's print publications.
 On 5 January 2009, France 3 got a new look designed by the Dream On agency.
 The advertising idents and jingles depict characters carrying out actions of daily life.
 To create a visual difference, they are placed in contemplative natural landscapes.
 On 5 September 2011, France 3 adopted a new look from the Gédéon agency.
 The screen is divided into 24 boxes representing the 24 regional newsrooms of the channel.
 Each box contains a different video extract, which juxtaposed form a single image representing a person in an action of daily life.
 This design is inspired by Dadaism and the work of photographer David Hockney.

-France 3 regularly sets up temporary covers for events or special periods.
-Each summer, the channel offers a specific look.
-In 2013, the jingles feature wild animals with human behavior animated in 3D in photo-realistic settings.
-In 2014 and then 2015, new animals are staged.
-These idents have a certain public success (in particular the famous marmots, regularly acclaimed) and have been rewarded several times by professionals in the sector.
-From 31 December 2012, to 13 January 2013, and from 29 June to 11 August 2013, France 3 broadcasts jingles designed by the Demoiselles agency to mark its 40th anniversary.
-A logo is also created from the old logo of France Régions 3.
+France 3 regularly set up temporary covers for events or special periods.
+Each summer, the channel offered a specific look.
+In summer 2013, the jingles featured wild animals with human behavior animated in 3D in photo-realistic settings.
+In 2014 and then 2015, new animals were featured.
+These idents had a certain public success (in particular the famous marmots, regularly acclaimed) and have been rewarded several times by professionals in the sector.
+From 31 December 2012, to 13 January 2013, and from 29 June – 11 August 2013, France 3 broadcast jingles designed by the Demoiselles agency to mark its 40th anniversary.
+A logo was also created based on the old logo of France Régions 3.
 On 4 January 2016, France 3 put its logo back in 2D.
 The 3D logo is still a small used.

-2018-present
+2018–present

 On 8 December 2017, France Télévisions unveiled the new logos of its channels, which have been on the air since 29 January 2018.

 On 29 January 2018, during a replay of the game (Le Grand Slam), a trailer and the new logo appeared at the end.
 This new logo is born during a coming next for the Ludo program block.
 Jingles pubs (Winter version) will appear from regional and local broadcasts such as 9:50 in the morning and Ludo, meanwhile, has new credits, a new look, and a new logo.